 4 large leeks cut into 3, to make 12 pieces

 ½ clove garlic – crushed

-Small shaving of parmesan
+Small shaving of Vegan parmesan (if available)

 1tbsp Finely chopped chives

 1. Bring a big pan of water to the boil

 2. Add the leeks, boil for 2mins.

 3. Carefully push out the uncooked middle of the leeks and slice thinly, reserve the rest

 4. Sweat down the leeks with some oil, pinch of salt and some ground white pepper